Wage Authorization for the Academic Areas

 The minimum and maximum rates are as follows: Job Profile Hourly Rate Max Hours per Week

-When setting pay, managers are encouraged to consult the Federal Work-Study (FWS) Pay Ranges in Appendix A of the FWS Employer Handbook.
+When setting pay, unit administrators and managers are encouraged to consult the Federal Work-Study (FWS) Pay Ranges in Appendix A of the FWS Employer Handbook.
 These pay ranges are aligned to the duties and responsibilities of the student wage position.